giovannabbottino/notebook/_docs/data_structure/list/stack.md

 }
 ```

 We can just remove the first node.
 As we saw in the [Queue]({{site.baseurl}}/data_structure/list/queue) that we are going to need an auxiliary Node, *aux*.
 In this case, a pointer to the *top*, the first Node in the Stack.
-Because, without storing the old *top*, you don't have access to the *next* in the Stack and this way you can't update your *top*.
+Without storing the old *top* you wont have access to the *next* Node in the Stack, and you wont be able to update the *top* of your Stack

 Don't forget to add the case where the Stack is empty.